 Where she used the traditional white flour, butter, and sugar, I have instead employed walnuts, oat flour, and a combination of maple syrup and honey.

 I wanted to make these less of the typical raw treat and more of an actual batch of cookie dough that you might bake (though I haven't tried).

 The walnuts take the place of both flour and butter, as they have the consistency of the former when broken down, and the nut's natural fat eliminates the need for any extra oil.
 The maple syrup and honey (obviously) lend sweetness as well as contributing to binding.

 I find that the small dash of baking soda really gives this treat a signature cookie dough taste, lending more validity to this whole sweet fantasy.

-- 2-3 T. cacao nibs chopped dark chocolate, or chocolate chips, etc.
+- 2-3 Tablespoons cacao nibs chopped dark chocolate, or chocolate chips, etc.

 - Pulse the walnuts until they are a meal-y consistency (be careful, as walnuts can butterize quickly)

-- Pulse in the oat flour, chia seeds (if using), sea salt, cinnamon, and baking soda until combined.
+- Pulse in the oat flour, sea salt, cinnamon, and baking soda until combined.

 - Pulse in the sweeteners until you start to see the mixture clump together.

 Isn't that cute?
 I was just trying to photograph the recipe in a different way, and it ended up having that little face!
 Everyone needs a cookie dough snowman! 🙂